Bobertmarsh/csci3055u-project-template/README.md

 >The ability to perform meta-programming such as macros

 	Rust is capable of meta programming.
-It has full support of macros allowing users to use a short hand while coding.
+It has support of macros allowing users to use a short hand while coding.
 	More information can be found here https://doc.rust-lang.org/1.30.0/book/first-edition/macros.html

 >Symbol resolution and its support for closure